taigaio/taiga-doc/README.md

     $ python manage.py generate_api_examples

-After that, you have to copy the content generated in the output directory to the api/generated/ directory in taiga-doc.
+After that, you have to copy the content generated in the output directory to the api/generated/ directory in taiga-doc:

     $ mv output/* ../taiga-doc/api/generated/

-Now you can rebuild your documentation running `make`.
+Now you can rebuild your documentation running `make`:

     $ make